aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

   - $DTI\_volumes    : number of volumes expected in the DWI dataset
   - $t1\_scan\_type   : the scan type name of the T1 weighted dataset
   - $QCoutdir       : directory to save processed files
-  - $DTIPrepProtocol: XML DTIPrep protocol to be used to process DWI datasets
+  - $DTIPrepProtocol: XML DTIPrep protocol to use

 RETURNS:
   - list of raw DTIs found, a hash with the preprocessing output names and paths if raw DWI dataset was found.
   - undef if could not find any raw DWI dataset.

-### preprocessingPipeline($DTIs\_list, $DTIrefs, $QCoutdir, $DTIPrepProtocol)
+### preprocessingPipeline($DTIs\_list, $DTIrefs, $QCoutdir, ...)

 Function that creates the output folders, get the raw DTI files, convert them to NRRD and run DTIPrep using a `bcheck` protocol and a `nobcheck` protocol.

 INPUT:
-  - $DTIs\_list      : list of DWI files to process for a given candidate/visit
+  - $DTIs\_list      : list of DWI files to process for a given CandID/Visit
-  - $DTIrefs        : hash with output file names & paths for the different DWI
+  - $DTIrefs        : hash with output file names & paths for the different DWI to process
-  - $QCoutdir       : output directory to use to save preprocessed files.
+  - $QCoutdir       : output directory to save preprocessed files
-  - $DTIPrepProtocol: XML DTIPrep protocol to use to pre-process the DWI data
+  - $DTIPrepProtocol: XML DTIPrep protocol to use for pre-processing

 RETURNS:
   - 1 if at least one raw DWI dataset was successfully preprocessed
   - undef if pre-processing was not successful on a least one raw DWI dataset

 ### preproc\_mnc2nrrd($raw\_nrrd, $dti\_file)

-Function that convert MINC raw DWI file to NRRD and log the conversion status.
+Function that converts MINC raw DWI file to NRRD and log the conversion status.

 INPUT: raw NRRD file to create, raw DWI file to convert to NRRD